xepozz/meta-storm-idea-plugin/README.md

 #### `classConstructor`

-Mounts into the class constructor call.
+Mounts into the class constructor call or the attribute definition call.

 | Parameter  | Required | Description                                           | Possible values      |
 |------------|----------|-------------------------------------------------------|----------------------|